Online Platforms and the Fair Exposure Problem Under Homophily: Related Work

 Many of the standard metrics of group fairness are not applicable in our setting as we work with heterogeneous preferences of outcomes: members of one group prefer seeing content that aligns with their group identity.
 Graph-based models of opportunity flow have considered similar, yet inherently different, fairness constraints and problems.
 For example,~\citet{liu2021rawlsnet} consider fair equality of opportunity in settings where flow of opportunity proceeds along an acyclic graph and everyone is striving for the same desired outcome.
 Similarly,~\citet{arunachaleswaran2021pipeline} approximately optimize social welfare in settings where opportunity flows along an acyclic graph.
+Recently, \citet{chen2022fair} apply fairness constraints to other online platform operations, specifically assortment planning.
 However, neither of the approaches in this paper are directly applicable to our setting.
 The definitions of \emph{fair exposure} presented in \S~\ref{sec:model} are stylized for this particular setting.